Euston railway station: New station

-By the 1950s, passengers considered Euston to be in squalor and covered in soot, leading to a full redecoration and restoration in 1953, including the removal of an enquiry kiosk in the middle of the Great Hall.
+Passengers considered Euston to be squalid and covered in soot and it was restored and redecorated in 1953, when an enquiry kiosk in the middle of the Great Hall was removed.
 Ticket machines were modernised.
-The Arch was now surrounded by further property development and kiosks, and was in need of restoration.
+By this time the Arch was surrounded by property development and kiosks and in need of restoration.

-British Railways announced a complete rebuild of Euston that could accommodate a fully electrified West Coast Main Line in 1959.
-Because of the restricted layout of track and tunnels at the northern end, enlargement could be accomplished only by expanding southwards over the area occupied by the Great Hall and the Arch.
-Consequently, the London County Council were given notice that the Arch and the Great Hall would be demolished, which was granted on the proviso that the Arch would be restored and re-sited.
-This was financially unviable as BR estimated it would cost at least £190,000 (now £).
+British Railways announced that Euston would be rebuilt to accommodate the electrification of the West Coast Main Line in 1959.
+Because of the restricted layout of track and tunnels at the northern end, enlargement only could be accomplished by expanding southwards over the area occupied by the Great Hall and the Arch.
+Permission to demolish the Arch and Great Hall was sought from London County Council and it was granted on condition that the Arch would be restored and re-sited.
+BR estimated it would cost at least £190,000 (now £) and was not viable.